jbryer/NYSchools/README.md

 This app was very much influenced by the [analysis done by Gary Rubinstein](http://garyrubinstein.teachforus.org/2013/08/09/driven-by-data/).
 However, a few additions were made.
 On the model tab, the results of a regression model predicting 2013 results from 2012 results is provided (note that you can specify either a linear or quadratic model).

-To run this app from Github, type the following command in R (note that this is an approximapte 38mb download):
+To run this app from Github, type the following command in R (note that this is an approximate 38mb download):

 ```
 shiny::runGitHub('NYSchools','jbryer',subdir='NYSReportCard')